mobimation/radiofyr/README.md

 beacon identity of devices to be deployed in the field.

 This is developed for "AprilBrother" iBeacon modules and its Android API.

+Radiofyr has a web domain registered, http://radiofyr.se to facilitate any future commercial endeavor in go about deploying radiofyr beacons to the world.